learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 #### Wrapping It All Up With `run()`

-This is the function that our user will actually interact with.
-It will act as our "main" function.
-Since we've done a great job of writing very clean, modular helper functions, we'll find that this function is the simplest one in the entire program.
+This is the function that you (or your hypothetical user) will actually interact with.
+It will act as the "main" function.
+Since you've done a great job of writing very clean, modular helper functions, you should find that this function is the simplest one in the entire program.

 This function should: